Oracle Backend for Microservices and AI

 Grafana dashboard for HashiCorp Vault

-Oracle Backend for Spring Boot and Microservices includes a Grafana dashboard for HashiCorp Vault.
+Oracle Backend for Microservices and AI includes a Grafana dashboard for HashiCorp Vault.

 Vault Grafana Dashboard